Twitter API for Competitor Research

 Why This Use Case Matters

-Competitor research gets better when search, lookup, and timeline review work together
+Competitor analysis gets better when search, lookup, and timeline review work together

 Teams looking for a Twitter API for competitor research are usually trying to reduce manual account checks and build a cleaner path from discovery to interpretation.